adityaiilm/adityaiilm/README.md

 - 👋 Hi, I’m @adityaiilm
 - 👀 I’m interested in Java and many more langauge
-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate for leeaning
 - 📫 How to reach me @ aditya.sharma.cs26@iilm.edu